 Highlights in Paris include the Eiffel Tower, the Louvre Museum, Arc de Triomphe, and Notre Dame Cathedral – temporarily off-limits for restoration, but still worth checking out from the outside while strolling or boating along the Seine River.

-If want to see a stunning gothic church from the inside, head to Saint Chapelle, which sits within the walls of the Palais de Justice.
+If you want to see a stunning gothic church from the inside, head to Saint Chapelle, which sits within the walls of the Palais de Justice.
 Other worthy sights in Paris include the Basilique du Sacré Coeur, the Panthéon, the Musée Rodin, and Place des Vosges.

 It is impossible to see all of Paris within one visit, but do try to make time just to stroll along the Avenue des Champs-Elysées, have a picnic on the grounds of the Eiffel Tower, and just lose yourself in some of Paris’s smaller, lesser-known streets.